alexclymo/fpUpdate/README.md

 All methods optionally implement adaptive dampening, where the dampening parameter `zeta` is lowered (raised) if the error is rising (falling).

 - **Fixed Point with dampening**:
-    - Simple update `x_new = zeta .* fx + (1 - zeta) .* x` where `zeta` is a dampening parameter which can be either a scalar or vector of length `N`.
+    - Simple fixed point update `x_new = zeta .* fx + (1 - zeta) .* x` where `zeta` is a dampening parameter which can be either a scalar or vector of length `N`.
-    - Works for contractions, possibly fails if not.
+    - Works for contraction mappings, possibly fails if not.
     - In price sequence update loops, often leads to oscillations and overshoots.
 - **Anderson Acceleration**:
-    - Uses history of past guesses and residuals to improve convergence.
+    - Fixed point method which uses history of past guesses and residuals to improve convergence.
 Solves a least squares problem each iteration to choose weights and updates `x_new` as a weighted sum of past function evaluations.
 See [here](https://en.wikipedia.org/wiki/Anderson_acceleration) for details.
     - Smaller memory requirement than Jacobian based methods, while still improving speed.
 Idea is that the partial history approximates the role of the Jacobian.
 For example, in price sequence update loops, this extra information avoids oscillations and overshoots, and allows you to use less dampening than the simple fixed point method and so converge in fewer iterations.
     - Code automatically stores history of last `Ma` guesses and and function evaluations in `par`.
-    - Seems typical to set `Ma` to around 5 or 10.
 - **Broyden's Method**:
     - Jacobian based quasi-Newton method: builds an approximation to the inverse Jacobian using the history of past guesses and function evaluations.
     - Higher memory requirement than fixed point or Anderson method when `N` is large.
 Might be infeasible for, e.g., solving long price sequences.